Arsenal transfer news: Summer transfer window 2021

 Who have Arsenal been linked with?

-Ruben Neves - Arsenal have begun negotiations with Wolves over the signing of Ruben Neves (July 12, Record).
+Ruben Neves - Arsenal have begun negotiations with Wolves over the signing of Ruben Neves (Record, July 12).

-James Maddison - Arsenal are expected to make a major move for Leicester City playmaker in the coming weeks (July 12, Daily Star).
+James Maddison - Arsenal are expected to make a major move for Leicester City playmaker in the coming weeks (Daily Star, July 12).

+Ben White - Arsenal are reportedly set to step up their pursuit of Brighton centre-back Ben White following the conclusion of the European Championship (The Sun, July 14).

+Thilo Kehrer - Arsenal have enquired about PSG defender Thilo Kehrer as they line up a transfer replacement for right-back Hector Bellerin (The Sun, July 14).

 The latest players linked with a Arsenal exit